nanasci/nanasci.github.io/_pages/about.md

 I am currently a first-year PhD student at the University of Colorado Boulder, advised by [Prof. Nikolaus Correll](https://www.colorado.edu/cs/nikolaus-correll) and [Prof. Alessandro Roncone](https://www.colorado.edu/cs/alessandro-roncone).

-My research focuses on building intelligent agents that can efficiently learn to understand and interact with our world.
+My research goal is to build intelligent agents that can efficiently learn to understand and interact with our world.
 My work bridges two critical areas:
 1) **Agent Learning:** Improving the generalization and sample efficiency of reinforcement learning for robotic tasks like visual navigation and manipulation.
-2) **Foundational Models:** Scaling the inference of pre-trained models (e.g., Large Language and Vision-Language Models) to serve as the knowledge backbone for these agents.
+2) **Foundational Models:** Scaling the inference of pre-trained models (e.g., Large Language Models or Vision-Language-Action Models) to serve as the knowledge backbone for these agents.

 Previously, I worked for 2 years as a Research Engineer at the Chinese Academy of Sciences, supervised by [Prof. Jiafeng Guo](https://scholar.google.com/citations?user=nD0I3PUAAAAJ&hl=en).
 I earned my M.S. in Computer Science from the University of Southern California, where I was advised by [Prof. Laurent Itti](http.ilab.usc.edu/itti/).